studentinsights/studentinsights/README.md

 District project leads have access administrative tools for adjusting educator permissions and roles, for doing data quality checks, reviewing health of import tasks, and exporting data.

 Understanding the human pieces of how data flows through the system, which is critical for understanding accuracy and representativeness, is quite complex and varies within and across districts.
 This is important to keep in mind when making product and engineering decisions.
-With that caveat, here's an abstracted engineering-centric view on the pieces of the system and kinds of data flow:
+With that caveat, here's an abstracted engineering-centric view on the pieces of the system and kinds of data flow (from "Student Insights - How it works" internal doc):

 ![systems overview](docs/readme_images/systems-overview.png)
 ![data systems](docs/readme_images/data-systems.png)